inmanta/inmanta-core/.github/pull_request_template.md

 - [ ] Attached issue to pull request
 - [ ] Changelog entry
+- [ ] Type annotations are present
+- [ ] Code is clear and sufficiently documented
+- [ ] No (preventable) type errors (check using make mypy or make mypy-diff)
 - [ ] Sufficient test cases (reproduces the bug/tests the requested feature)
-- [ ] Code is clear and sufficiently documented
+- [ ] Correct, in line with design
 - [ ] End user documentation is included or an issue is created for end-user documentation (add ref to issue here: )
-- [ ] Correct, in line with design

 # Reviewer Checklist: